Skip to content

 A Photographer to Capture Candid Shoots Reflecting Their Personalities

-This Minneapolis couple needed to find a talented professional wedding photographer in the Twin Cities that you put them at their ease in front of the camera.
-Indeed, they passed more time facing their computer than having their portrait taken, and they were anxious to do awkward poses.
+This Minneapolis couple needed to find a talented professional wedding photographer in the Twin Cities that would put them at ease in front of the camera.
+Indeed, they spent more time facing their computer than having their portrait taken, and they were anxious about doing awkward poses.
+During our first meeting, I shared my experience with them, explained to them how I managed to get natural images, and showed them several wedding albums.

 I hope it was my pictures and my albums that seduced them, and not only because I could speak a few words in Chinese during our first rendezvous.
-Yes, that one thing I am proud of, having learned the very basics of this language when I was a student during one academic year at the Beijing Fine Art Academy.
+Yes, that’s one thing I am proud of, having learned the very basics of this language when I was a student during one academic year at the Beijing Fine Art Academy.
+But let’s focus on their engagement session!

-Contrary to most of the session in the city that takes place around a lake (or other water points), Isabella and Ywen wanted to include a waterfall in their pictures.Indeed, they came from a mountain area!
-Given the Niagara falls being too far away, I had to find something in the 10, 000 lakes state.
+Contrary to most of the sessions in the city that take place around a lake (or other water points), Isabella and Ywen wanted to include a waterfall in their pictures.
+Indeed, they came from a mountain area!
+Given that Niagara Falls was too far away, I had to find something in the 10,000 Lakes state.

-Saint Anthony Falls (surrounded by buildings)
+Saint Anthony Falls (Surrounded by Buildings)

 Taylor Falls